-Fill in the Blank questions consist of a phrase, sentence, or paragraph with a blank space indicating where the student should provide the missing word or words.
-Use Fill in Multiple Blanks Questions to create a question with multiple answers.
+A Fill in the Blank question consists of a phrase, sentence, or paragraph with a blank space where a student provides the missing word or words.
+The maximum number of answers you can provide for a blank is 100.
+Use Fill in Multiple Blanks questions to create a question with multiple answers.

 In restored courses, case sensitivity is turned off for all existing Fill in the Blank questions.
 Edit those questions and select Case Sensitive, if needed.

 Fill in the Blank questions have two parts: the question and the set of answers.
-Phrase the question so that it is apparent where the answer goes in the context of the question, and so that there is only one answer.
-A text box appears following the question for students to type their answers.
+A text box appears after the question for students to type their answers.

-- To add more than one answer, select from the Number of Answers drop-down list.
-To delete an answer, click Remove.
+- To add more than one answer, select from the Number of Answers menu—up to 100.
+To delete an answer, select Remove.

-Type each answer and select Contains, Exact Match, or Pattern Match to specify how the answer is evaluated against the student's answer.
-For Contains and Exact Match, select the check box if the answer is Case Sensitive.
+Type each answer and select Contains, Exact Match, or Pattern Match to specify how the answer is evaluated against a student's answer.
+For Contains and Exact Match, select the Case Sensitive check box if you want to take capitalization into account.

-- Provide additional answers that allow for common spelling errors or select Pattern Match from the drop-down list in the answer to create a regular expression that allows for spelling, spacing, or capitalization variations.
+- Provide additional answers that allow for common spelling errors.
+Or, select Pattern Match from the menu in the answer and create a regular expression that allows for spelling, spacing, or capitalization variations.

-Pattern Match is an advanced technique that enables you to use regular expressions when specifying correct answers to allow for some variability in the answers that will be counted as correct.
-They enable you to count certain patterns as correct, rather than an exact text match.
+A regular expression is a search pattern used for matching one or more characters within a string.
+With regular expressions, you can count certain patterns as correct, rather than an exact text match.
 For example, regular expressions enable grading of the wide range of possible answers that are typical of scientific data.

 In a regular expression, most characters in the string match only themselves and are called literals.
 Some characters have special meaning and are called metacharacters.
-You can conduct an internet search on regular expressions for a complete list.
-Here are a few examples:
+You can conduct an internet search on "regular expressions" for a complete list.
+This list includes some examples: